Philip Caves

-Philip Caves (1940–1978) was an Irish cardiothoracic surgeon.
+Philip Kennedy Caves (23 July 1940 – 1978) was a Northern Irish cardiothoracic surgeon.
 In 1972, while at Stanford University, he pioneered the use of the bioptome and transvenous endomyocardial biopsy in the early diagnosis of heart transplant rejection.
 It was considered the most significant advance in antirejection therapy of the time.
 Awarded the British American Research Fellowship in 1971, Caves worked with pioneering cardiothoracic surgeon Norman Shumway at Stanford and became staff surgeon leading the transplant programme by 1973.
 A year later he went to Edinburgh as a senior lecturer in cardiac surgery, where he became particularly interested in pediatric cardiac surgery.

 By 1975, Caves had become a professor in the University of Glasgow honorary consultant surgeon and chair of cardiac surgery in Glasgow and with 'inexhaustible dynamism' involved in the organisation of cardiac surgery.
 His sudden death at the age of 38 years whilst playing squash was said to have shocked many of his colleagues.
 The International Society of Heart and Lung Transplantation (ISHLT) bestows one of its highest awards in his name.